scaleway/serverless-scaleway-functions/docs/fixing-plan.md

 **Fix, if pursued:** package-manager swap (`bun install`, `bun.lock`, CI's `oven-sh/setup-bun`) is **done** — see the row above.
 The test-runner swap (`bun test` replacing `jest`) should stay parked until `bun:test`'s Jest-compatibility shim covers the fake-timer APIs this repo's tests rely on (or those tests are rewritten to avoid them) — re-check against newer Bun releases periodically rather than working around it here.

 ## M8.
-Live integration suites: a narrow race when run concurrently on one machine (optional)
+Live integration suites: a narrow race when run concurrently on one machine (optional) — **Not re-verified, 2026-08-27.** `tests/utils/misc/index.ts` still shells out via `shared/child-process` (file extension changed `.js`→`.ts` in the TS migration, mechanism not confirmed unchanged) — likely still accurate but wasn't re-checked in this pass; treat as open until someone does.

 **File:** `tests/utils/misc/index.js`'s `createTestService()` — `execSync(\`npm link --force ${repoDir}\`)`.